MTSchool/MT-paper-list-of-ACL/README.md

 # MT-paper-list-of-ACL
-This is a reading list of papers related to machine translation in ACL from 2016 to 2021.
+This is a reading list of machine translation papers in proceedings of ACL from 2016 to 2021.

-We made a classification about machine translation, and sorted the papers according to the classification.
-And we also collected the interpretations of papers published in WeChat official account, Zhihu, CSDN and bilibili, and put them in the list.
-Of course, our classification may not be accurate, and related conference papers are incomplete.
-We will continuously update and improve the list.
+We classify these machine translation papers by our categorization, and sorted the papers based on the categorization .
+And we also enrich our list with some paper interpretations collected from WeChat official account, Zhihu, CSDN, and bilibili.
+Of course, our categorization may not be accurate, and list is incomplete.
+We will keep updating and improving the list.
 Welcome to provide comments and suggestions!

 **[List by Conference](#list-by-conference)**